Explainer: What's at stake in the Philippines election?

 Duterte has had a testy relationship with Robredo but has been characteristically mercurial over Marcos, having both praised him and questioned his suitability to lead.

-Duterte has not endorsed Marcos - nor any other candidate - but crucially he has not sought to move against him or damage his reputation.
+Duterte has not endorsed Marcos, or any other candidate, but crucially he has not sought to move against him or hurt his reputation.

-A big win for Marcos was securing the president's daughter, Sara Duterte-Carpio, as his vice presidential running mate, helping him to absorb some of the incumbent's cult-like following, particularly on social media, and make inroads in new voter territory.
+A big win for Marcos was securing the president's daughter, Sara Duterte-Carpio, as his vice presidential running mate, helping him to absorb some of the incumbent's cult-like following, particularly on social media, and draw new voters.

-The dynamic between their two families has spurred speculation of a quid pro quo that helped secure the presidency for Duterte, who in turn smoothed the way for Marcos.
+The dynamic of the two families has spurred speculation of a quid pro quo that helped secure the presidency for Duterte, who in turn smoothed the way for Marcos.

 Notable was Duterte publicly thanking politician and Marcos Jr's sister, Imee, for funding his campaign - which she later dismissed as a joke.
 He also occasionally praised the late dictator and controversially allowed his body to be moved to a "heroes" cemetery in Manila, after years of failed attempts by the family.

-Political vendettas are common in the Philippines and former presidents are often hit by legal action or even jailed.
+Political vendettas are common in the Philippines and former presidents often face legal action or are even jailed.
 Duterte has made a few enemies.

 Though they left no dent on his popularity, Duterte's presidency was fraught with scandals involving allies or appointees, some of which could re-emerge later.

-Activists and lawyer groups hold Duterte accountable for thousands of alleged executions of drug pushers and users during his war on drugs and could launch legal action when he leaves office, or lobby the International Criminal Court to resume its investigation.
+Activists and lawyer groups blame Duterte for thousands of alleged executions of drug pushers and users during his war on drugs and could launch legal action when he leaves office, or lobby the International Criminal Court to resume investigation.

 Robredo has been a staunch critic of the president's lethal methods of fighting drugs and crime and would be more likely to enable investigations into Duterte.
 But with his daughter as vice president and Marcos in charge, he would be well insulated.